DataDog/terraform-provider-datadog/docs/resources/synthetics_concurrency_cap.md

 page_title: "datadog_synthetics_concurrency_cap Resource - terraform-provider-datadog"
 subcategory: ""
 description: |-
   Provides a Datadog Synthetics On Demand Concurrency Cap API resource.
-This can be used to manage the Concurrency Cap for Synthetics Tests.
+This can be used to manage the Concurrency Cap for Synthetic tests.
 ---

 # datadog_synthetics_concurrency_cap (Resource)

 Provides a Datadog Synthetics On Demand Concurrency Cap API resource.
-This can be used to manage the Concurrency Cap for Synthetics Tests.
+This can be used to manage the Concurrency Cap for Synthetic tests.